jdblackstar/notion-invoices/README.md

 - Edit billing period in Notion and sync it to Stripe
 - Background sync to catch any missed updates
 - Detailed logging of all activities
+- Structured logging with Logfire for better observability

 ## Setup